Probing Fermi sea topology by Andreev state transport

 In 1D, the above question is answered by the Landauer formula \cite{Landauer1957}: for a ballistic conductor with ideal contacts, the linear conductance is $2e^2/h$ times the number of occupied spin-degenerate bands, which is precisely $\chi_F$ in 1D \cite{Betti}.
 While this quantization is not as robust as the Chern number in the IQHE, it has nevertheless been observed in quantum point contacts \cite{vanWees1988}, semiconductor nanowires \cite{Honda1995, vanWeperen2013}, and carbon nanotubes \cite{Frank1998}.
 Such successes motivate us to explore higher-dimensional generalizations.
 Recently, frequency-dependent non-linear response \cite{Kane2022}, equal-time density correlations and multipartite entanglement \cite{Tam2022}, have been proposed to probe $\chi_F$ of a higher-dimensional Fermi sea.
 The feasibility of measuring a quantized non-linear response in an ultracold atomic gas has been further investigated in Refs. \cite{Yang2022, Zhang2022}.

-In this paper we introduce a method to probe $\chi_F$ in 2D metals, making use of transport \textit{along} a planar Josephson $\pi$-junction with normal leads, as depicted in Fig. \ref{figure:setupandFS}(a).
-Similar setups were previously considered for studying topological superconductivity \cite{FuKane2008, Wieder2014, Hell2017, Pientka2017, Akhmerov2018, Fornieri2019, Ren2019}.
-Here we discuss another topological phenomenon present in this setup.
-We show that in the ballistic limit, biasing the voltage in lead 1 ($V_1$) and measuring the current flowing into lead 2 ($I_2$) results in a quantized two-terminal conductance:
+In this Letter, we introduce a method to probe $\chi_F$ in 2D metals through nonlocal transport \textit{along} a planar Josephson $\pi$-junction with normal leads, as depicted in Fig. \ref{figure:setupandFS}(a).
+Similar setups were previously considered for studying topological superconductivity \cite{FuKane2008, Wieder2014, Hell2017, Pientka2017, Akhmerov2018, Fornieri2019, Ren2019, Banerjee2022_1}, while nonlocal transport has emerged as a tool to differentiate topological and trivial phases \cite{Banerjee2022_2, BanerjeeNote}.
+We show that, in the ballistic limit, biasing the voltage in lead 1 ($V_1$) and measuring the current flowing into lead 2 ($I_2$) results in a quantized two-terminal conductance:

 where $\theta(x)$ is the unit step function.
 Here $c_e$ and $c_h$ are non-negative integers counting the respective number of convex and concave critical points on the Fermi surface, with velocity ${\bf v} \parallel +\hat{x}$, as illustrated in Fig. \ref{figure:setupandFS}(b).
 While $c_{e,h}$ depend on the \textit{geometry} of the Fermi surface, as well as the relative orientation of the junction, their difference is only sensitive to the \textit{topology} of the Fermi sea: